vanessatelles/WebScraping/README.md

 # Web Scraping a Wikipedia table

 This project performs web scraping to collect financial information about companies in the S&P 500 index.
 The goal is to identify which companies have a previous closing price below their 200-day moving average.
+Two versions of the code were implemented: one synchronous and one asynchronous.

+## Synchronous and Asynchronous Code

+Two versions of the code were created for this project: a synchronous version and an asynchronous version.
+The synchronous code executes tasks sequentially, while the asynchronous code can perform multiple tasks simultaneously, improving efficiency when dealing with numerous network requests.

+The asynchronous code is ideal for high-latency operations, such as multiple HTTP requests, allowing concurrent execution to reduce waiting times.
+This is especially useful when scraping large datasets or multiple endpoints.
+However, synchronous code is often simpler and easier to understand, which might be helpful for smaller datasets or simpler use cases.

-Here's an overview of the process:
+## Overview of the process:

 - **Data Collection from Wikipedia**:
   The first step is to scrape a table from Wikipedia with a list of companies in the S&P 500 index.
 The link used for this is: